 ◾ You can also complain about the conduct of an individual journalist or employee of the publication in question, with reference to specific (if any) clauses of the Editors’ Code which are in breach

-◾ Complaints must be contemporaneous and must be made within three months of publication
+◾ Complaints must be contemporaneous and must be made within two months of publication

 ◾ The publication will endeavour to respond to the complainant within 21 working days

-◾ The editor will confirm receipt of the complaint within five working days by contacting the complainant via email
+◾ The editor will confirm receipt of the complaint within 14 working days by contacting the complainant via email

 ◾ All complaints will be dealt with by the editor of the publication that published the article, and/or the employer of the named individual